Bubble and Squeak Recipe

 It is said that this dish originates back to 1770 and originally contained meat, boiled beef actually.
 It wasn’t until around 1951 that the meat was omitted and only potatoes and vegetables started to be used and that has carried on until now.

-Bubble and squeak is very similar to Irish colcannon which is a mix of mashed potato and cabbage, bubble and squeak is cooked again after mixing, where colcannon is served more like mashed potato.
+This bubble and squeak recipe is very similar to Irish colcannon (pic below) which is a mix of mashed potato and cabbage, bubble and squeak is cooked again after mixing, where colcannon is served more like mashed potato.

-If you don’t have the leftovers to make this dish, I have been known to make the potatoes and cabbage just so I can enjoy this dish.
-There’s no real traditional way to serve bubble and squeak but on this particular occaision I made British bangers and gravy.
+If you don’t have the leftovers to make these potato patties, I have been known to make the potatoes and cabbage just so I can enjoy this dish.
+There’s no real traditional way to serve bubble and squeak but on this particular occaision I made British bangers and gravy (picture above).